Summary of Firefighter trainee terms and conditions

 The Service will undertake a baseline personnel security standard check which will consist of the following elements:

-Security Check
+Identity Check

-Three-Year Employment History
+Employment History

-Asylum and Immigration Checks
+Nationality and Immigration Status Checks (Right to Work)

 Police Vetting Process